 Why ship atoms when you can transmit bits?

-Category: 3d-printing additive-manufacturing advanced-manufacturing supply-chain trends-predictions
+Category: 3d-printing additive-manufacturing advanced-manufacturing supply-chain technology-and-emerging-trends

 Tags: 3-d-print 3d-print 3d-printer additive-manufacturing arcam dassault-systemes digital-printing disanto-technology ge ge-additive grow leo-lane mit mit-media-lab netflix nicholas-negroponte rd sap siemens u-s-news-and-world-report wired wired-magazine